Do I have to participate?

 Is all content submitted guaranteed acceptance into WHOAS?

 Not necessarily.
 For example, if you should submit a publisher's PDF from a journal publisher that restricts such activity, then the submission will be denied.
-In these cases, you may be encouraged to submit a final (post peer review) draft instead.
+In these cases, you may be encouraged to submit the accepted (post peer-review) manuscript instead.
 Top of page